Should Parents Cosign on Student Loans?

 What Are Alternatives to Cosigned Loans?

 Do parents have to cosign student loans?
 Not necessarily.
-And so you may wonder what options you have to cosigning a loan for your child’s education.
-Here, a few to know about:
+Below are some options to think over instead of cosigning your child’s student loans.

 Some states and colleges also base merit aid on FAFSA information, so the application is an important one for all types of financial aid, not just federal.